klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.renounceMinter([sendParam])
 ```
-Renounces privilege of MinterRole.
-Only address that is Minter can renounce itself from Minter role, no one else.
+Renounces the permission related to minting tokens.
+Only address that is a minter can renounce itself.

 Note that the renounceMinter method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.